gta-chaos-mod/Trilogy-ASI-Script/README.md

 Vice City and III have some sort of basic support in already, but the GUI Tool doesn't support them yet.

 # How do I downgrade my game to the required version?
-There's a handy thread over on the GTA Forums that has downgraders vor GTA III, Vice City and even San Andreas.
+There's a handy thread over on the GTA Forums that has downgraders for GTA III, Vice City and even San Andreas.
 https://gtaforums.com/topic/936600-iii-iv-various-gta-downgraders/

 # What ASI Loader is recommended to play the mod with?